Stories of Beginnings

 There also seems to be no agreement on the distance from Maon to Carmel either so I for sure don't know the distance of Nabal's work commute.

 I just have to tell you this.
 I confess I cannot resist.
-When I was looking up Hebrew customs that might indicate a trade in food and water for security from bandits, the first article was entitled: What the Mafia learned from God's Favorite King.
+When I was looking up Hebrew customs that might indicate a trade in food and water for security from bandits, the first article was entitled: What the Mafia learned from God's favourite King.

 None the less, it does seem like it was within David's understanding of quid pro quo (well, not exactly since Latin didn't exist then) that it was culturally normative to pay, in barter of food and water, the people who protect your land.
 Self-serving idiots were not invented in the 21st Century.
 Added to this, we are talking about people of the desert who quite clearly understood the mandate of hospitality.